Skip to content

 These shares can be accessed from your workstation provided you are connected to the network (i.e., in your office or via the VPN) and have the necessary permissions.

-Authentication is always performed using your UCA account
+Authentication is always done using your UCA account

 Access with Windows